Annaveri-Kannaiyan/Whatsapp_Bulk_Message_Sender/README.md

 It simplifies and automates the process of sending WhatsApp messages to multiple recipients efficiently.

-*/If you encounter any errors related to dependencies, please ensure that you have installed the required packages/*
+*If you encounter any errors related to dependencies, please ensure that you have installed the required packages*

 pip install -r requirements.txt